TandoorRecipes/recipes/docs/features/import_export.md

 ## Rezeptsuite.de
 Rezeptsuite.de exports are `.xml` files which can simply be uploaded to tandoor to import all your recipes.

+It appears that Reptsuite, depending on the client, might export a `.zip` file containing a `.cml` file.
+If this happens just unzip the zip file and change `.cml` to `.xml` to import your recipes.

 ## Melarecipes

 Melarecipes provides multiple export formats but only the `MelaRecipes` format can export the complete collection.